IvanxAj/C90-compiler/docs/notes.md

 - This made it a lot faster in implementing the rest of the operators - arithmetic and logic.
 All but LogicalAnd and LogicalOr left, which will take some time - special cases which have some jumps etc.

 **13/09/2023** Control flow - while and if/else
-- Added if else - doesn't contain optimisations for true or false within condition - TODO fix reg allocation
+- Added if else - doesn't contain optimisations for true or false within condition ~TODO fix reg allocation~
 - Added while impentation, need to find a way to handle empty compound statements properly - ideally output a `nop`
 - Haven't really thought about how nested stuff works.